ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 this.direction = 270;
 ```

 Here, we use built-in variables for moving.
 Manually editing coordinates is good for handling player's input, but for most tasks it is better to use these vars as they automate most of the things.
+For example, you don't need to use `ct.delta` while using `this.speed` and `this.direction`.
 Here, `this.speed` means the speed of the Copy, and `this.direction` refers to its direction.

 ::: tip
 In ct.js, direction is measured in degrees, moving from the left side counter-clockwise.
 0° means right, 90° means up, 180° is for left, and 270° points to the bottom.